Right simple singularities in positive characteristic

-Note that here and later, wherever we write $\dim S$, the set $S$ is {\em constructible}, i.e. it is a finite union of locally closed subsets of a variety. }\end{definition} Now we use a Rosenlicht stratification of $X$ under the action of $G$ to give the definition of modality.
-By Rosenlicht \cite[Theorem 2]{Ros56} (see also \cite{Ros63}) there exists an open dense subset $X_1\subset X$, which is invariant under $G$ s.t. $X_1/G$ is a geometric quotient (cf. \cite[\S 1]{MFK82}), in particular, the orbit space $X_1/G$ is an algebraic variety and the projection $p_1\colon X_1\to X_1/G,\ x\mapsto [x]$, is a surjective morphism with fibers being the $G$--orbits.
+Note that here and later, wherever we write $\dim S$, the set $S$ is {\em constructible}, i.e. it is a finite union of locally closed subsets of a variety, so that $\dim S$ is defined.
+By Corollary \ref{cor1.4.1} $G\text{-}\mathrm{mod}(U)$ and $G\text{-}\mathrm{mod}(x)$ are independent of the Rosenlicht stratification.